7 of J. Jonah Jameson's Worst Moments

-The former Daily Bugle Editor-in-Chief has stepped over the line more than a couple times!
+The Daily Bugle Editor-in-Chief has stepped over the line more than a couple times!

-On January 11 in SILK #16, it appears the venerable J. Jonah Jameson has struck an alliance with—or perhaps sworn allegiance to—The Jackal.
-While this might shock some, Jameson has a long history of associating with some pretty shady characters when it suits his purposes.
-We look back on some of the higher profile bad choices the mustachioed man from the Daily Bugle has made.
+J. Jonah Jameson has a long history of associating with some pretty shady characters when it suits his purposes.
+Below, we look back on some of the higher profile bad choices the mustachioed man from the Daily Bugle has made.

 To Slay a Spider